 Even though there are multiple channels that can be used for customer support nowadays - the phone still remains the most used, and often preferred method for reaching support teams.
 Actually, the more complex the issue, the more likely customers are to seek out a phone conversation.
 That’s precisely why customers expect a lot from this channel.
 In fact, 67% of customers get frustrated and hang up when they can’t reach a customer service representative over the phone.

 How to provide outstanding customer support across all these channels, then?

 - Have a clear strategy for all your channels.
 Once you pick your customer support channels, you can’t neglect any of them.
 Basically, the way you treat your customers should be the same, and also compliant with your branding - especially since 75% of today’s consumers expect a consistent customer service experience at every point of contact, no matter if it’s over the phone, in person, online, or on social networks.

 - Help your customers to find solutions themselves.
 Being able to resolve doubts without having to contact the support team is often desired - in fact, nearly ¾ of consumers prefer to use a business’ website to find a solution on their own.
-Make sure you at least include a FAQ section on your site to allow your customers to find the answers more easily.
+Make sure you at least include a Knowledge base and FAQ section on your site to allow your customers to find the answers more easily.